akimbo7/DiscordScrape/README.md

 This script was only made because some kid on Telegram was trying to sell a scraper for $50 lol, so here.

+This is essentially the bare bones - you could thread this with multiple tokens to make this 100x faster.

 This will not be maintained further as I have no use for this.

 Check out [DisCum](https://github.com/Merubokkusu/Discord-S.C.U.M/)!